openedx/credentials/docs/sharing/verifiable_credentials/configuration.rst

     root@credentials:/edx/app/credentials/credentials# ./manage.py create_default_issuer

-Initial Issuance configuration is created based on VERIFIABLE_CREDENTIALS[DEFAULT_ISSUER] via data migration during the first deployment.
-This helper allows repeating the process manually if needed (Additional configurations can be created from django admin interface).
+The initial Issuance configuration is created based on ``VERIFIABLE_CREDENTIALS[DEFAULT_ISSUER]`` via data migration during the first deployment.
+This helper allows repeating the process manually if needed.
+Additional configurations can be created from the Django admin interface.

 **Remove Issuance Configuration based on Issuer ID.**